html.tags

 };

-The tag object here will be directly added to the HTML product after simple processing, but the polyfill.ts will not be transpiled or bundled, so there will be a 404 error when processing this script in the application.
+The tag object here will be directly added to the HTML file after processing, but the polyfill.ts will not be transpiled or bundled, so there will be a 404 error when processing this script in the application.

 <body>